 I have a lifetime of homeschooling experience to share with you!
 I was a homeschool kid in the 1980’s, and have been homeschooling my own 5 kids since 2000.
 My oldest two children have graduated from a lifetime of home education, and now I have 3 little students with bright shining faces!
 (Okay, sometimes.
 Haha!)
 I’ve been mentoring new homeschool moms for several years, served as Director of my local co-op, manage communications for my support group, and I’m a member of the Texas Home Educators Advisory Board.

-COMING SUMMER 2020: My new book entitled Anyone Can Homeschool addresses many concerns from parents, including single parents, homeschooling on a budget, special needs families, homeschooling with chronic illness, working parents, feeling unqualified, and much more.
-For more info, read the introduction here and sign up for news on the book release!
+My new book, Anyone Can Homeschool, addresses many concerns from parents, including single parents, homeschooling on a budget, special needs families, homeschooling with chronic illness, working parents, feeling unqualified, and much more.

 Texas Homeschooling 101